 To SA2 group:

-ACTION:
+ACTION: RAN3 would like to further ask SA2 the following questions:

-Question 1: For a UE in RRC_INACTIVE state, is it possible for AMF to piggyback any non-PDU session related NAS PDU in PDU SESSION RESOURE SETUP REQUEST?
+Q1/ For a UE in RRC_INACTIVE state, is there any use case for AMF to piggyback a non-PDU session related NAS PDU in PDU SESSION RESOURE SETUP REQUEST?

-Question 2:RAN3 would like to ask SA2 which solution is preferred on how to handle the non-delivered non-PDU session related NAS-PDU in the "Initial Context Setup Request"?
+Q2/ Which solution is preferred to inform AMF the non-delivery of the non-PDU session related NAS-PDU in the "Initial Context Setup Request"?

 3. Date of Next RAN3 Meetings: